Join our private Facebook group here:

 David Tian: Yeah.
 So, there should be another term besides positive delusion for positive delusions that are informed by reality.

 Henry Chong: Yeah.

-Dr. David Tien: The state that I’m aiming for is where you realize that the delusion is a delusion.
+David Tian: The state that I’m aiming for is where you realize that the delusion is a delusion.
 But you’re adopting it consciously because it will help you towards your goal.
 So, knowing that you’re a hundred feet off the ground is something that’s in the back of your mind because you need to be really more focused on the thing you’re going to focus on and ignore the things you need to ignore that if you had a bigger margin of error, like you’re one foot of the ground.
 So, you should never ignore reality.
 That’s really important.

 In fact, one thing to point out, we had some audio difficulties because I had forgotten, because it’s been so long since the two of us in the same room during one that I have the wrong setting on the microphone.
 I also hadn’t focused the video camera.
 Because I usually have somebody else videoing this, videoing me.
 So, there’s a mistake that with the vantage of trust, I’m hoping that somewhere down the line this will work out even better maybe as a teaching lesson.
 I don’t know.